Bristol and Exeter Railway: Branches and subsidiary routes

 Work was also started on the Yeovil branch from Durston, but due to the new commitment to expenditure on rolling stock, the work was not pressed to completion and opening was delayed by several years.
 The work was resumed in 1852 and pressed ahead; the whole line to a Yeovil station at Hendford was opened to passengers on 1 October 1853, and to goods on 26 October 1853.
 With the approach of the Wilts, Somerset and Weymouth line of the GWR, the B&ER branch was extended from Hendford across Yeovil to the GWR station at Pen Mill; this extension opened on 2 February 1857, the same day as the GWR line from Frome to Yeovil.

 The West Somerset Railway was authorised in 1857 to make a line from the B&ER west of Taunton to Watchet, where there was a small harbour.
 There were serious difficulties in raising the necessary capital (£140,000) and the line finally opened on 31 March 1862 for passengers; goods traffic was handled from August 1862.
 The line was leased to the B&ER in perpetuity.
 The West Somerset Railway was extended to Minehead by the Minehead Railway, opening as a broad gauge single line on 16 July 1874.It was worked by the B&ER.

-On 17 June 1852 the Somerset Central Railway was authorised; it was friendly to the B&ER, which had subscribed considerable capital to it.
+The Somerset Central Railway was authorised on 17 June 1852.
+It was friendly to the B&ER which had subscribed a considerable amount of its capital.
 It was to build from Highbridge Wharf, crossing the B&ER main line there, and running to Glastonbury, mostly along the route of the Glastonbury Canal.
 It was a broad gauge single line 12+1/2 mi long; when it opened on 28 August 1854 it was leased to the B&ER for a seven-year term.
 While the lease was in force, it was extended to Burnham-on-Sea at the north-west end (on 3 May 1858) and to Wells at the south-east end (on 15 March 1859), making 19+1/4 mi in total.

-In 1856 power had been obtained to extend to Bruton, on the GWR; the Dorset Central Railway, a narrow gauge line, also obtained powers to join the Somerset Central near Bruton.
+Power had been obtained to extend to Bruton on the GWR in 1856.
+The Dorset Central Railway, a narrow gauge line, also obtained powers to join the Somerset Central near Bruton.
 On 3 February 1862 the lines were completed and the Somerset Central began operating the entire line, on the narrow gauge.
-In August 1862 the two lines joined together to form the Somerset and Dorset Railway.
+In August 1862, the two lines joined to form the Somerset and Dorset Railway.
 The junction with the GWR was never built, and the entire line had abandoned any allegiance to the B&ER.